Imburse-Payments/imburse-payments.github.io/pages/getting-started/collection-schemes.md

 The Rules should go from having the narrowest set of filters to the broadest, with 1 being the lowest priority and evaluated first.

-Rules are only evaluated when requesting the Payment Options for a payment pnstruction.
+Rules are only evaluated when requesting the Payment Options for a Payment Instruction.

 **Example 1**